-Building Over Sewers
+Building Over Sewers Council Utilities

-Council requires reasonable access to sewers both by manholes and possible ground excavation to enable maintenance, repair and/or possible replacement in perpetuity.
+Council requires reasonable access to Council Utilities sewers both by manholes and possible ground excavation to enable maintenance, repair and/or possible replacement in perpetuity.

-This precludes the construction of enclosed buildings, inground swimming pools, and major retaining walls directly over public sewers.
+This precludes the construction of enclosed buildings, inground swimming pools, and major retaining walls directly over Council Utilities., public sewers.

-Minor variations to this blanket exclusion will be permitted under the following circumstances, with the permission of the Director of Community and Natural Resources:
+Minor variations to this blanket exclusion will may be permitted under the following circumstances, with the permission subject to the approval of the Director of Engineering Community and Natural Resources. :

-- i) Passage under a corner of a structure where the covered length does not exceed three (3) metres and bearing on the sewer trench is avoided. i.e. the structure is designed and certified by a practising structural engineer to span over likely sewer trench. - ii) Construction in areas zoned commercial where 100% site coverage is permitted.
-In this case the Director may request conduiting, concrete encasement or provision of an uncommissioned segment in the public area as part of an overall future relocation strategy. - When full coverage is permitted, designers should take care that rodding access is available to the sewer and to private drainage lines from points within the building. - Building foundations should not impose additional load on the sewer. - iii) Sterilisation of an approved building lot from development because of the presence of a sewer or sewers within the building envelope which cannot be economically relocated, and which leave insufficient residual land for erection of an appropriate building consistent with the zoning and character of the area.
+i) Passage under a corner of a structure where the covered length does not exceed three (3) metres and bearing on the sewer trench is avoided. i.e. the structure is designed and certified by a practising structural engineer to span over likely sewer trench.

-The Director will impose special development conditions in this event.
+- ii) Construction in areas zoned commercial where 100% site coverage is permitted.
+In this case the Director may request conduiting, concrete encasement or provision of an uncommissioned segment in the public area as part of an overall future relocation strategy. - When full coverage is permitted, designers should take care that rodding access is available to the sewer and to private drainage lines from points within the building. - Building foundations should not impose additional load on the sewer. - iii) Sterilisation of an approved building lot from development because of the presence of a sewer or sewers within the building envelope which cannot be economically relocated, and which leave insufficient residual land for erection of an appropriate building consistent with the zoning and character of the area. - The Director will impose special development conditions in this event.
 This may include special rights of access, special indemnity to Council and Section 88B instruments added to the land title.

-Building Near Sewers
+Building Near Council UtilitiesSewers

-Sewers in new subdivisions are generally located outside the building envelope or within easements when along a property sideline.
+Council UtilitiesSewers in new subdivisions are generally located outside the building envelope or within easements when along a property sideline.
 New subdivision policies require deep sewers to be placed in the street.

-However many existing areas have been sewered with deep sewer lines or sewers which intrude into the possible building envelope.
+However many existing areas have been sewered with deep sewer lines or sewers Council Utilities - which intrude into the possible building envelope where no easement exists.
 The potential for buildings to load sewers, to be undermined by erosion of backfill into damaged sewers, or to prevent safe trenching for repair purposes requires some restriction on proximity.

+The minimum distance horizontally from a buried or above ground structural element shall be 1.0 metres from the collar of the Council Utility.
 Buildings and other structures should be founded so that the 45° decline from the extreme lower edge of any part of the footing passes below the sewer line, i.e. the invert of the pipe.
 The minimum distance horizontally from a buried structural element shall be 1.0 metres from the sewer centreline.
-Except for the situation in (i) above, the minimum distance from an above-ground building wall to the centre of any sewer shall be equal to the depth of the sewer below ground level, except that this distance needs to exceed 2.5m.
-These requirements are depicted diagrammatically at Sketch 1A.

-Designers should be aware of the possible reductions in bearing capacity of strip footings closely parallel to uncompacted back fill in sewer trenches.
+- Except for the situation in (i) above, the minimum distance from an aboveground building wall to the centre of any sewer shall be equal to the depth of the sewer below ground level, except that this distance needs to exceed 2.5m.
+These requirements are depicted diagrammatically at Sketch 1A. - Designers should be aware of the possible reductions in bearing capacity of strip footings closely parallel to uncompacted back fill in sewer trenches.
 Designers should also recognise the need for protective attachment of piped utilities buried beneath floor slabs which span between piered footings, as loss of support may occur after nearby sewer maintenance excavations.